emfis/thesisv2/README.md

 - full login authentication and authorisation via browser session
 - you can pick and edit image before sending it for processing to backend
 - you can browse through saved images
+- you can click on an image to see it full scale
 - you can delete processed images

 ## Used technologies: